-On this page you can find a handy overview of my travel stories and articles.
-There’s also a selection of short stories about beautiful places to discover.
+On this page you can find a handy overview of my main travel stories and articles.

 Regular updates and new features

-The stories are updated on a regular basis, so you’ll often find extra information and new features.
-In 2022 I rewrote & re-arranged all of my blog articles on the website with even more practical things.
-Be sure to check back in, and enjoy reading & exploring!
+I update my articles on a regular basis, so you’ll often find new information and practical tips.
+In 2023 I rewrote & re-arranged all of the blog articles on my website with even more features.
+Be sure to check back in, and enjoy reading & exploring! 🙂

-All my stories are based on original research and experiences.
+All my stories are based on my own experiences and original research.

-Would you like to receive notifications of fresh Wilderness Coffee & Natural High stories by email?
+Would you like to receive notifications of freshly brewed Wilderness Coffee & Natural High articles by email?
 You can subscribe in the box in the upper right corner of the page (on a desktop), or at the bottom of the page (on a mobile phone).

 Travel stories and articles

 On the same day that Fagradalsfjall in Iceland subsided, the Cumbre Vieja volcano on La Palma cracked open a new crater and roared into life.
-When it settles down again, the Cumbre Vieja Ruta volcano route is one of the finest walks you can do on La Palma.
+Now that it has settled down again, the Cumbre Vieja Volcano Route is one of the finest hikes you can do on La Palma.

 Vestmannaeyjar – Þar sem hjartað slær (Where the heart beats)